Yaob1990/eslint-plugin-alipay-mini/README.md

 ## Usage

-Add `ban-api` to the plugins section of your `.eslintrc` configuration file.
+Add `eslint-plugin-alipay-mini` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {